 Modules 2 - Message and queueing

-Applications that communicates directly are defined as: Tighlty coupled architecture.
-If a single compnent fails or changes, it causes issues to the entire system.
+Applications that communicates directly are defined as: Tightly coupled architecture.
+If a single component fails or changes, it causes issues to the entire system.

 talks to Application A --------------------> Application B